Arizona Charitable Tax Credit – Did You Know…

 How Do I Claim the Tax Credit?

 Gesher Disability Resources recommends that you verify your charitable donation options with your tax professional.
 The Arizona Qualified Charity Tax Credit is available only to individuals.
-You report the name of the Qualifying Charitable Organization you donated to as well as the dollar amount of your donation to the Arizona Department of Revenue on Form 321.
+You report the name of the Qualifying Charitable Organization (QCO) you donated to as well as the dollar amount of your donation to the Arizona Department of Revenue on Form 321.

 It’s simple to take advantage of the AZ Tax Credit: